ARM-software/arm-trusted-firmware/docs/user-guide.rst

 a single FIP binary.
 It assumes that a `Linaro Release`_ has been installed.

-Note: Linaro Release 16.06 only includes pre-built binaries for AArch64.
-For AArch32, pre-built binaries are only available from Linaro Release 16.12.
+Note: Pre-built binaries for AArch32 are available from Linaro Release 16.12 onwards.
+Before that release, pre-built binaries are only available for AArch64.

 Note: follow the full instructions for one platform before switching to a different one.
 Mixing instructions for different platforms may result in